 - Server configuration files (.htaccess, httpd.conf, nginx.conf)

-- Content Delivery Network services like Cloudflare
+- Proxy or Content Delivery Network services like Cloudflare

 Apache & Litespeed

 If your site is using Apache you will need to look for the .htaccess file* in the root folder of your website.
 You can use a file manager plugin to do that.
 Open the file in edit mode and locate the line starting with “header (always) set” followed by the header you want to remove and delete the entire line.

 Note: If you have not set the header in .htaccess yourself, this may have been done by a plugin.
 If that is the case you will need to change a setting or remove that plugin to prevent the security header from re-appearing in .htaccess.
 If the security header is not set in .htaccess it may be set in the httpd.conf file, on shared hosting platforms you will not have access to the httpd.conf file and will need to ask your web hoster to remove the security headers set in that file.